-Group process artist, skilled in designing participatory gatherings using circle and other circle-based methodologies to host and harvest conversations that matter.
-A carrier and teacher of the Circle Way, and integrator of different modes such as collaborative dialogue, movement and graphic facilitation to host space with life and energy.
-I love working with groups who want to re-claim a better way of meeting and working together, engaging hearts and minds.
+Group process artist, skilled in designing participatory gatherings using circle and other methodologies to host and harvest conversations that matter.
+A carrier and teacher of the Circle Way, and integrator of different modes such as collaborative dialogue, movement and visual facilitation to host space with life and energy.
+I love working with groups who want to re-claim a better way of meeting and working together, create healthy working relationships, address stuck conversations and conflict, work with complexity, make wiser decisions, embrace diverse viewpoints, and engage hearts and minds.
 One of my unique abilities is that I am very adaptable to a variety of environments ranging from the informal, to the spiritual, to the business world.
-My interests range from meetings, retreats and conferences, to longer-term participatory engagement projects, to circle and participatory process training and coaching.
-You can find me online at amandafenton.com and I can be reached at firstname.lastname@example.org or 604.802.7498.
+My interests range from meetings, strategic conversations, retreats and conferences, to longer-term participatory engagement projects, to circle and participatory process training and coaching.
+You can find me online at amandafenton.com and I can be reached at email@example.com or 604.802.7498.
 Will travel globally.

 Nancy Fritsche Eagan, New York City area, Jersey City, NJ, USA

 Consultant, facilitator/ trainer, Art of Hosting Conversations that Matter steward and practitioner.
 I am skilled in PeerSpirit’s The Circle Way, Appreciative Inquiry, Open Space, World Café, storytelling, project management and other participatory and engagement tools.
 I partner primarily with public, social sector, socially conscious, community and faith-based organizations to co-design and co-facilitate strategic conversations and interventions.
 I like to deal with challenges and build capacity through transformative meetings that focus on purpose, process, results, and impact.
 See my website at www.peoplepotential.org or e-mail me at firstname.lastname@example.org or 212-233-0043.